trebisky/orangepi/README.md

 again in 2023.
 I had to do some updating to get things to build without warnings with new gnu cross compile tools.
-Also my tftp boot setup on the Orange Pi PC was loading to 0x4000_0000 and some of the old demos linked for 0x4200_000.
+Also my tftp boot setup on the Orange Pi PC was loading to 0x4000_0000 and some of the old demos linked for 0x4200_0000.
 I needed to change many of the demos to link to the 0x4000_0000 address.

 This first group of demos have no assembly language startup file.
+Just C code from the very start.
 The first two link to address zero and rely on the compiler producing position independent code entirely.

-These first 4 just have C code, no assembly startup or interrupts.
-Here they are in order of increasing complexity.

 1. hello - just send output to the serial port, no assembly startup.
 1. blink - blink both on board LED's and write to serial port